prajitbt/Cap-I-Repo/README.md

 hit the play button at the top left corner of the application

-make sure you choose iphone 11 while running the simulator
+make sure you choose iphone 13 while running the simulator Open the app on iphone and trust the developer